buckmanb/Blog/blog-todo.md

-Based on where we are now, here's our high-level todo list for the blog system:

 1. **Complete Post Management**
    - Implement edit mode in the CreatePostComponent
    - Add code syntax highlighting to the rich text editor